 Thor Heyerdahl was a Norwegian adventurer and ethnographer with a background in zoology, botany and geography.
-Heyerdahl is notable for his Kon-Tiki expedition in 1947, in which he sailed 8,000 km across the Pacific Ocean in a hand-built raft from South America to the Tuamotu Islands.
+Heyerdahl is notable for his Kon-Tiki expedition on April 28th, 1947, in which he sailed 8,000 km across the Pacific Ocean in a hand-built raft from South America to the Tuamotu Islands.

 So much has already been written about Thor Heyerdahl, the Norwegian scientist who at 33-years-old, led an expedition across the Pacific Ocean aboard a small raft.
 Heyerdahl and five others sailed a balsawood raft christened Kon-Tiki from Callao, Peru, to Raroia Island in the Tuamotu Archipelago, a voyage that lasted 101 days at sea.